 Examples to Understand the Power of Wireshark Wireshark can be useful for many different tasks, whether you are a network engineer, security professional or system administrator.
 Here are a few example use cases: Troubleshooting Network Connectivity Visually understand packet loss Review TCP retransmission Graph high latency packet responses Examination of Application Layer Sessions (even when […]

-Creating Local Maltego Transforms for our DNS reconnaissance tools has been on my to do list for a while now.
+Creating Local Maltego Transforms for our DNS reconnaissance tools has been on my to-do list for a while now.
 I am happy to say they are now available and it is a sweet way to perform infrastructure mapping from a domain.
 What is Maltego?
-Maltego is a cross platform application, for performing link analysis. […]
+Maltego is a cross-platform application for performing link analysis.
+Discover relationships […]

-Cowrie is the new fork of the Kippo Honeypot.
+What is Cowrie Cowrie is the new fork of the Kippo Honeypot.
 It has been updated with new features and provides emulation that records the session of an attacker.
-With this session recording you are able to get a better understanding of the attackers tools, tactics and procedures (TTPs).
-A term that is increasing being used in Cyber […]
+With this session recording, you get a better understanding of the attackers tools, tactics, and procedures - TTPs.
+TTPs being a term that is increasingly being […]